 This unit comes with 9 needles that can be adjusted from 0.25mm to 2.0mm (but don’t get too excited – remember I just told you not to use more than 0.5mm at home!)

-The Collagen P.I.N. is another popular brand of microneedle.
+The Collagen P.I.N. is a popular brand of microneedle used by aeshteticians.
 P.I.N. stands for Percutaneous Induction Needling, also referred to as PCIT or percutaneous collagen induction therapy (a super fancy name for microneedling).

 Here are a couple of before and after photos using this unit: